MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### What Power Automate capabilities are included in Power Apps licenses?

+A limited set of Power Automate capabilities are included as part of Power Apps license.
 Power Apps licenses include following Power Automate capabilities.

 - Create and execute automated, scheduled, button flows
 - Access to [standard connectors](./types.md#standard-connectors)